gpujs/matrix-log.js/README.md

 ```

 ## What does this log mean?
+If you prefer code to learn take a look at the [included example](example.js)
 1. Suppose we had a (contrived) block of CPU code we'd like to run on the GPU:
 ```js
 const filters = [